Apress/pro-asp.net-core-6/errata.md

 This file contains errors that are likely to prevent the code examples from working as described in ths book.
 See [this](typos.md) file for small mistakes that I intend to correct in the next edition.

+**Chapter 4**

+On page 71, the package installed by `Listing 4-16` isn't able to install the Bootstrap package because of an API change in the package hosting service.
+Use these commands to install a more recent version of the `LibMan` package:

+    dotnet tool uninstall --global Microsoft.Web.LibraryManager.Cli
+    dotnet tool install --global Microsoft.Web.LibraryManager.Cli --version 2.1.175

+(Thanks to Stephan Keller for reporting this problem)

 ---

 **Chapter 5**